• 0

 Summary

 Gardening is one of the most enriching activities you can undertake.
-Often the more you garden the more you want to be outside.
-It’s an addictive hobby/job/passion.
-It is important to look after your hands though and I hope that my experience over the years in providing this glove guide is helpful.
+The more you garden, the more you want to be outside.
+It's an addictive hobby/job/passion.
+It is important to look after your hands, though, and I hope that my experience over the years in providing this glove guide is helpful.

-Yes, some people will want to garden bare hand which is fine.
-If you like your hands in a neater safer state then gloves are the way to go.
-Sizing is everything with gloves along with investing in a decent pair that will last you.
-In our throw-away world, it’s important to be aware of our carbon footprint and influence as gardeners.
+Yes, some people will want to garden with their bare hands, which is fine.
+If you like your hands neater and safer, gloves are the way to go.
+Sizing is everything with gloves, along with investing in a decent pair that will last you.
+In our throw-away world, it's important to be aware of our carbon footprint and influence as gardeners.

 Got some gardening gloves you just can't live without that you want to share?
 You can Tweet, Facebook or Instagram me.
 You can also follow me on Youtube where I’ve got plenty of garden guide vlogs.